ttsalo/reprap-projects/BBLogic/README.md

 	- TODO: Redesign the crossover to 25 mm long.
 Redesign a double sided kicker that performs the inversion smoothly for each channel.
 It should be pretty much front-to-back symmetric.

-      - GEOMETRY issues.
-       - Arranging the modules back-to-back is problematic.
-This takes a lot of real estate and makes any kind of back-propagation hard.
-       - Also a mostly linear helix-type arrangement makes changes hard.
-To change something at the lower levels requires splitting everything up and then

       - Repeater optimization:
        - In the basic gate the B signal doesn't change.
 Instead of routing it to the SS channel and losing the value, it is possible to route it to the second output and reuse it for a second